iballs/120-work/hw-4/readme.md

 ## HW-4 Reflection

-Oh boy it it take me a long time to figure out how to make this bear.
+Oh boy did it take me a long time to figure out how to make this bear.
 I think I understand the order of operations and placing shapes fairly well, but I struggled with moving objects around the canvas.
 The commands that gave me the most trouble were:

 - arc
 - translate